wsowens/website/content/python_package.md

 Out of everything, **my biggest regret is not quitting sooner**.
 My friend, OSC founder Matthew Booe, warned me about the [sunk-cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect).
 "Nonsense!
-This project will be done in next month."
+This project will be done next month."
 As it turns out, "next month" isn't a month on the calendar, but rather a mirage that always hovers about 4-5 weeks ahead.

 A few months into the project, I saw [this video](https://youtu.be/3tO3h9APNbM).
 TL;DW: one of Tom Scott's first viral successes came from a low-effort, one-off project.
 The CEO of the company I work at has offered similar stories of his time in graduate school.
 He talks about how he helped create [OpenWetWare](https://openwetware.org/wiki/Main_Page), entirely as a side project.
-He recommends having 3 projects, taking about 60%, 30%, and 15% of your time.
+He recommends having 3 projects, taking about 60%, 30%, and 10% of your time.
-If the 15% project starts to become more interesting than the 25% project, then it should be bumped up.
+If the 10% project starts to become more interesting than the 30% project, then it should be bumped up.
-If a new project emerges that seems more interesting than anything your doing, then toss your least important project.
+If a new project emerges that seems more interesting than anything else, then toss the 10% project.

 Simply put, you can't reliably predict what will and won't succeed.
 Once a side project is no longer rewarding and the end isn't in sight, you're better off ditching it for something else.